Devstar1818/Tailwind-components/README.md

 Use alpine.js In Project : https://alpinejs.dev/
 <br/>
-Icons whit Font Awesome and Heroicons : https://heroicons.com/
+Icons with Font Awesome and Heroicons : https://heroicons.com/

 ## 1- radio Group